cnorick/curse-of-strahd-notes/Campaign Notes.md

 ---

-### **Session 25 - Pups and Hairy Men**
+### **Session 25 - Pups and Peril**

 [[Session Notes/Session 25|Session 25]]
-As the party travels from Yester Hill, they encounter a man and wolf pups, only to be ambushed by dire wolves and werewolves.
-After a tense battle, they realize the pups are kidnapped children, and upon returning to the Wizard of Wines, they confront the Martikovs about the ramifications of their choices.
-The session concludes with discussions on how to handle Bardolf's new lycanthropy and their quest for the missing gems.
+The party encounters a man with wolf pups on their way to the winery, leading to a deadly battle with werewolves and dire wolves.
+Afterward, they return to the Martikovs, uncovering dark truths about lycanthropy, and set plans to find a cure for Bardolf's newfound curse.

 ---